CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 * Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the `UI` can be bound to this list so that the `UI` automatically updates when the data in the list change.
 * Does not depend on any of the other three components.

+#### Low-level details about the Model Component

+TaskProperty:<br>
+This is an abstract class that all the task properties (like venue and description) inherit from.
+It provides most of the API that TaskProperty objects need to expose to other classes.
+These API are sometimes overridden by the subclasses, for example to provide their own version of a pretty string value (the string displayed on the UI).

 ### Storage component

 <p align="center"><img src="images/StorageClassDiagram.png" width="800"><br>